stephanmg/calorimetry/_sources/intro.rst.txt

    There is no genotype-specific effect (WT vs UCP1 KO) on neither THP or RMR.

-Since there are no changes in THP or RMR when considering only the genotype, we want now to consider also the during the experiment recorded covariates, i.e. lean mass and fat mass (or changes therefore, in the following we use the terms delta lm and delta fm) or the whole body weight (or delta bw) and their influence on the THP and RMR in the KO and WT genotype.
-To factor this into our statistical model, we will make use of 1-way ANOVAs during our further analysis.
+Since there are no changes in THP or RMR when considering only the genotype, we want now to consider also the case that during the experiment recorded covariates, i.e. lean mass and fat mass (or changes therefore, in the following we use the terms delta lm and delta fm) or the whole body weight (or delta bw) are available.
+Their influence on the THP and RMR in the KO and WT genotype should be analyzed.
+To factor this into our statistical model, we will make use of 1-way ANCOVAs during our next analyses.

-In layman's terms the 1-way ANOVA model is formulated as follows, where the dependent variable :math:`\text{DependentVar}`, the covariate :math:`\text{Covariate}`, and the grouping variable :math:`\text{Group}` appear in the model as:
+In layman's terms the 1-way ANCOVA model is formulated as follows, where the dependent variable :math:`\text{DependentVar}`, the covariate :math:`\text{Covariate}`, and the grouping variable :math:`\text{Group}` appear in the model as: